ABC Rail Guide: Agatha Christie novel

 In Agatha Christie's detective novel of 1936 featuring Hercule Poirot, The A.B.C.
 Murders, an "ABC railway guide" is left at the scene of each of a series of murders of which Alexander Bonaparte Cust is suspected.
 A copy of the guide was pictured on the cover.
-Christie's grandson, Mathew Prichard, claimed in an interview that the story was inspired by a copy of the ABC guide that she always kept by her telephone.
+Christie's grandson, Mathew Prichard, stated in an interview that the story was inspired by a copy of the ABC guide that she always kept by her telephone.
 In the novel, after the first murder, a copy of a railway guide is found, open at Andover.
 Poirot asks the police inspector, "A railway guide, you say.
 A Bradshaw – or an A B C?" to which the inspector replies "By the Lord, it was an A B C".
 Poirot subsequently attributes his interest in the case to the involvement of the railway guide, "so familiarly known by its abbreviation of A B C".

 In the 1960s, the guide again featured on the cover of Christie's The A.B.C.
 Murders after the August 1935 edition was chosen as the background image and frame for a scene from the novel in one of Tom Adams' illustrations for the Fontana paperback edition.